Consensys/EthOn/EthOn_glossary.md

 ### AccountObjectProperty
 Groups all EthOn Account Object Properties
 ### AccountState
 State of an Ethereum Account.
 It is comprised on four pieces of information: nonce, balance, storage root and code hash.
 The data is stored in a Merkle Patricia tree as a mapping between addresses and Account states.
+The Account State is part of the World State.
 ### AccountStorage
 A Merkle Patricia tree that encodes the storage contents of an Account.
 It is not used to store an Account's code, but the execution state of the code.
 The Account's code is stored in the
 ### Agent